Principled Preferential Bayesian Optimization: High Confidence Set

 Intuitively, the confidence set $\mathcal{B}_f^{t+1}$ includes the functions with the log-likelihood value that is only `a little worse' than the maximum likelihood estimator.
 It turns out that by correctly setting the `worse' level $\beta_1$, the confidence set $\mathcal{B}_f^{t+1}$ contains the ground-truth function $f$ with high probability.
 This is reasonable because the preference data is generated with the ground-truth function, and thus the likelihood of the ground-truth function will not be too much lower than the maximum likelihood estimator.

 \begin{remark}[\textbf{Choice of $\epsilon$}] In Thm.~\ref{thm:conf_set_f}, $\beta_1(\epsilon, \delta, t)$ also depends on a small positive value $\epsilon$, which is to be chosen.
-In the theoretical analysis part, it will be seen that $\epsilon$ can be selected to be $\nicefrac{1}{T}$, where $T$ is the running horizon of the algorithm. \end{remark}
+In the theoretical analysis, it will be seen that $\epsilon$ can be selected to be $\nicefrac{1}{T}$, where $T$ is the algorithm's running horizon. \end{remark}

-\begin{remark}[\textbf{Likelihood ratio idea}] The confidence set $\mathcal{B}_f^{t+1}$ contains the functions $\ff$ that satisfy,
+\begin{remark}[\textbf{Likelihood Ratio Idea}] The confidence set $\mathcal{B}_f^{t+1}$ contains the functions $\ff$ that satisfy,

-which is the idea of likelihood ratio confidence set~\cite{owen1990empirical}. \end{remark} \begin{remark} Although we do not explicitly apply the Bayesian rule in the derivation of the confidence set $\mathcal{B}_f^{t+1}$, we can still interpret the confidence set as Bayesian, since the likelihood is proportional to the posterior distribution with a uniform prior over $\mathcal{B}_f$.
-Hence, we still term our method as `Bayesian' optimization. \end{remark} Based on the confidence set in Thm.~\ref{thm:conf_set_f}, we can further derive the pointwise confidence range for the unknown black-box functions.
+which is the likelihood ratio confidence set~\cite{owen1990empirical}. \end{remark} \begin{remark} Surrogate-based black-box optimization with kernel method is often referred to as Bayesian optimization due to its close relations to Bayesian Gaussian process model.
+Hence, we refer to our method as preferential BO. \end{remark} Based on the confidence set in Thm.~\ref{thm:conf_set_f}, we can derive the pointwise confidence range for the black-box function.

 Fig.~\ref{fig:conf_set_demo} demonstrates the maximum likelihood estimate function and the confidence range with the ground truth function sampled from a Gaussian process, random comparison inputs, and $\beta_1(\epsilon, \delta, t)$ set to be a constant $1.0$.
 It can be seen that the maximum likelihood estimate approximates the ground truth better and better with the confidence range shrinking, as we have more and more comparison data.